TanvirArjel/CustomValidation/README.md

   **5. MinDateAttribute**
        To set min value validation for a `DateTime` field.

-  **6. GreaterThanAttribute**
-       To check whether the field value is greater than another field value of same type.

-  **7. SmallerThanAttribute**
-       To check whether the field value is smaller than another field value of same type.

-  **8. TinyMceRequiredAttribute**
+  **6. TinyMceRequiredAttribute**
        To enforce required valiaton attribute on the online text editors like TinyMCE, CkEditor etc.

-  **8. CompareToAttribute**
+  **7. CompareToAttribute**
        To compare one property value against another property value of the same object.

    # Dynamic Validation
-   In version 1.2.1, validation against dynamic values from database, configuration file or any external source added for the following type:
+   In version 1.3.0, validation against dynamic values from database, configuration file or any external source added for the following type:
     **1. File Type:** with `ValidateFile()` method
     **1. DateTime Type:** with `ValidateMaxAge()` and `ValidateMinAge()` method as follows: